JamesRickards-Canada/BQFRepCheck/README.md

 * If you still have trouble installing or using the package, please get in touch!

 ## Using the code
 Start gp and load the files with ```gp quadratic bqfcheck```.
-The tests we claim out paper can be accomplished with
+The tests we claim in our paper can be accomplished with
 ```
 dl = disclist(-1000, 1000);
 for (i = 1, #dl, test_thm2(dl[i], -100000, 100000));